2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 2011 Presidential Dollar series represents the final year of mass circulation production before the program transitioned to collector-only mintage.
 Four presidents from America’s Reconstruction and Gilded Age were honored this year, each released quarterly throughout 2011.

 Each presidential dollar was produced at multiple mint facilities.
-All four presidents received coins minted at Philadelphia (P), Denver (D), and as proof coins at San Francisco (S).
+All four presidents received coins struck at Philadelphia (P) and Denver (D), plus proof coins at San Francisco (S).
+The San Francisco proof set mintage for 2011 was 299,853 sets — a relatively small number that makes well-preserved proof examples more collectible than their circulation counterparts.

 • 2011 Andrew Johnson Presidential Dollar — Released February 17, 2011, honoring the 17th president (1865–1869), designed by Don Everhart